 - Must be designated a non-profit organization under Section 501(c)(3).
 Applicants must have this tax exempt status for a minimum of six months prior to the award date.
 A copy of the organization’s Internal Revenue Service letter documenting their Section 501(c)(3) status will be required prior to allocation of funds.

-- Must be located in Clark County and conduct direct programming services to participants in Clark County.
+- Must be located in jurisdictions in which the Company does business and conduct direct programming services to participants within those communities.

 Provide the following documents:

 - Section 501(c)(3) Tax-Exempt Letter

 - Most recent Form 990

 - Board Membership List which includes names and affiliations

 - Certificate of Good Standing and Certificate of Solicitation (Massachusetts organizations only)